ledwinson/nosql-data-cache/README.md

 With 200K records in cache to look up all records with five look up queries, it took about 150 milli seconds.

 Java version: JDK 7 or above.

+Note: I am in the process of uploading this to maven central.
+For the time being you can check oiut the project and build it locally as mvn package.

            <dependency>
 			<groupId>com.github.ledwinson</groupId>